Integrate Clearbit with Adobe Analytics

 For pricing information, please fill out the demo-request form on our pricing page to get in touch with a sales representative.

-This guide assumes you will be using Adobe Analytics with DTM (Adobe's tag manager).
+This guide is for those using Adobe Analytics with DTM (Adobe's tag manager).
 If DTM will not be used, you'll need to have the SCode hosted somewhere else, and that is where the code that sets eVars should be updated.

 Skip Ahead to: